-Any Member who is absent from three consecutive meetings of their respective CBC or a total of five meetings in any six-month period shall automatically forfeit his or her their membership on said CBC, provided, however, that there shall be no such forfeiture in the event of any of the following:
+Any Member who is absent from three consecutive meetings of their respective CBC or a total of five meetings in any six-month period shall automatically forfeit their membership on said CBC, provided, however, that there shall be no such forfeiture in the event of any of the following:

-- (1) When a Member is unable to attend due to illness or physical incapacity. - (2) When the City Council has pre-approved a leave of absence due to special circumstances determined before forfeiture that an absence is justified.
+- (1) When a Member is unable to attend due to illness or physical incapacity. - (2) When the City Council has pre-approved a leave of absence due to special circumstances.